synesthesia/site2019/content/note/2023/2023-06-21-0706-adjusting-json-net-settings-in-azure-durable-functions/index.md

 After a bit of searching I found the documentation for [JsonSerializerSettings.TypeNameHandling](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_TypeNameHandling.htm) in the Json.Net docs.

-With further search I found [Data persistence and serialization in Durable Functions (Azure Functions)](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-serialization-and-persistence?tabs=csharp-inproc), which documents that the default settings for serialisation of inputs, outpiuts and state are:
+With further search I found [Data persistence and serialization in Durable Functions (Azure Functions)](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-serialization-and-persistence?tabs=csharp-inproc), which documents that the default settings for serialisation of inputs, outputs and state are:

 ```csharp
 JsonSerializerSettings